Piyu-Pika/Piyu-Pika/README.md

 ###

-<p align="left">My name is Piyush Bhardwaj and I'm currently doing my Bachelor's of Technology from Chaudhary Charan Singh University Meerut. and expending my expertise in Flutter for App development</p>
+<p align="left">My name is Piyush Bhardwaj and I'm currently doing my Bachelor of Technology from Chaudhary Charan Singh University Meerut. and expending my expertise in Flutter for App development</p>

 ###